gersteinlab/HiC-spector/README.md

 > julia run_reproducibility.jl matrix_file1 matrix_file2

 The input file here is a simple text delimited format with no header.

-1 1 20
+1 1 20\\
-1 2 18
+1 2 18\\
 ...

 The first and second columns represent the row and column indices of a contact map, whereas the third column is the count.
+To represent a full matrix, only the upper-triangular component is required.
+Note that the index should begin with 1.

 Please refer to ./data/readme_data for the format of the input files